Codecademy/docs/content/general/concepts/what-is-a-method/what-is-a-method.md

   - 'paths/computer-science/'
 ---

-A method is a small piece of code, usually defined in a class, that can be used outside the class and in other parts of the program.
+A method is a small piece of code, usually defined in a class, that can be used in other parts of the program.

 Classes can be broken into two core parts: